thuhcsi/NeuCoSVC/index.markdown

 ## Compared Systems

-- **SpkEmb-FastSVC**: FastSVC with speaker embedding extracted from ECAPA-TDNN, and linguistic features extracted from WenetSpeech.
+- **SpkEmb-FastSVC**: speaker embedding with FastSVC as the audio synthesizer.
+The speaker embeddings are extracted from ECAPA-TDNN<sup>1</sup>, and the linguistic features are extracted from WenetSpeech<sup>2</sup>.
-- **NeuCo-HiFi-GAN**: neural concatenative method using the Hifi-GAN framework with a neural source-filter module as the audio synthesizer.
+- **NeuCo-HiFi-GAN**: neural concatenative method with nsf-HiFi-GAN<sup>3</sup> as the audio synthesizer.
-- **NeuCo-FastSVC**: neural concatenative method sharing the same audio synthesizer as SpkEmb-FastSVC.
+- **NeuCo-FastSVC**: neural concatenative method with FastSVC as the audio synthesizer.
-- **NeuCoSVC**: our proposed neural concatenative method utilizing the FastSVC architecture and the LTV module.
+- **NeuCoSVC**: the proposed system, consisting of neural concatenative method with the FastSVC architecture and the LTV harmonic filter module.

 ## Audio Samples

+All speakers from the reference utterance remain unseen during training.

 <hr>